libSDL2pp/libSDL2pp/README.md

     cmake . && make

-Following variabled may be supplied to CMake to affect build:
+Following variables may be supplied to CMake to affect build:

 * ```SDL2PP_WITH_IMAGE``` - enable SDL_image support (default ON)
 * ```SDL2PP_WITH_TTF``` - enable SDL_ttf support (default ON)